 Where swimming is part of the culture

-Iceland is privileged with many natural resources and geothermal water is one of them, filling our natural hot springs, nature pools, swimming pools and baths all around the country.
+Iceland is privileged with many natural resources and geothermal water is one of them, filling our natural hot springs, nature pools,.
 Ever since the earliest settlement, Icelanders have enjoyed bathing in geothermally heated warm water pools all year round and that is still a big part of the weekly or even daily routine for many Icelanders.

-The oldest man made geothermal pools in the country can be traced back to the 13th century, and one of them, Snorralaug is located in Reykholt, in the western part of Iceland.
+The oldest man made geothermal pools in the country can be traced back to the 13th century, and one of them, Snorralaug is located in Reykholt, in the.
 It is named after the historian and poet Snorri Sturluson and is believed to have been his bathing pool.

 A part of the culture